-Luke is a graduate of Millikin University in Decatur, IL where he received a B.S. in Marketing, graduating summa cum laude.
+Luke is 2003 a graduate of Millikin University where he received a B.S. in Marketing, graduating summa cum laude.
 Among other activities, during his time at Millikin, Luke was a Presidential Scholar, Kemper Scholar, two-time Scovill Award winner, and a Rhodes Scholar nominee.
-Luke also received his MBA from the Fuqua School of Business at Duke University.
-Luke currently sits on the Advisory Board for Tabor’s Center for Entrepreneurship.
-Since graduation in 2003, Luke and his wife, Jodi, have been their class fund raising co-chairs.
+Luke also received his MBA from the Fuqua School of Business at Duke University in 2009.

 Retired Vice President, Transportation Union Pacific Railroad